DHTMLX/docs-diagram/docs/api/editor/gappreview_property.md

 @short: specifies the space between the items rendered in the left panel

+@descr:

 ### Usage

 ~~~js
 gapPreview?: string | number;
 ~~~

+### Default config

-@default: "6px 8px" (sets 6px gap for the top and bottom sides and 8px gap for the right and left sides)
+ "6px 8px" (sets 6px gap for the top and bottom sides and 8px gap for the right and left sides)

 @descr:
 {{note The property is available only in the default mode of the editor (*type:"default"*).}}